palkeo/pakala/README.md

 * precompiles,
 * or a contract interacting with other contracts (DELEGATECALL, STATICCALL...).

 This means that CALL support is limited to sending ethers.
-Other tools like Manticore can do that much better.
+Other tools like Manticore can do that much better, and the focus for
+Pakala was offensive vulnerability scanning of contracts *en masse*.